sergiugotacloud/ephemeral-preview-environments-aws/README.md

 User → Preview URL → Application Load Balancer → ECS → Container

 ECR is used to store container images pulled by ECS tasks.

+Key principle:

+Each Pull Request creates its own isolated environment, which is destroyed after use.

 ---